 Avoiding an Internet Crime Conviction in Florida

-This is only a short list of cyber-crimes, there are many more.
-All of which can involve various types of identity theft, financial theft and any other types of interstate or international scams.
+All cyber crimes can involve various types of identity theft, financial theft and any other types of interstate or international scams.
 Today, cyber-crime has taken such astronomic proportions that parents, teachers, non-profit agencies, as well as government agencies such as the U.S. Department of Defense (DOD) and the FBI have taken unprecedented steps to detect and put a stop to cyber-crime.

 If you are facing charges for cyber-crime, whether the computer was a target, or if the police think you used a computer to commit a "traditional crime," you will need aggressive legal representation to go head-to-head with the prosecution.

 Call us at (305) 330-1360 to speak with our Miami cyber crime lawyers in a free consultation today!